microsoft/jacdac-stm32x0/jacdac-v1-spec.md

 TODO: Zero-length stream commands can be sent as keep-alive packets.
 Is this needed?

+Note that streams are actually streams of JACDAC packets, not streams of bytes.
+They should not be recombined at any layer in the implementation.
+For example, a command that returns a list of things can send each thing in a separate stream packet, without any additional info about how to chunk the data (provided each thing fits in a packet).
+Multiple packets can be grouped in a frame, but are still handled separately at the destination.

 ### Event subscriptions

 A device like accelerometer can send events eg. when a 2g shock is detected,